Mortgagee vs Mortgagor Differences

 Mortgagee vs Mortgagor – Conclusion

-If the Mortgagor fails to repay the loan within the pre-decided time frame, the Mortgagee can charge a penalty or he can bid his assets for sale to recover the due amount.
-Now the question may arise whether it is justified to bid the assets?
-One school of thought believes that as the Mortgagee lends the entire amount in advance and takes a risk of Mortgagor, so to recover the due amount in case of defaults make sense.
-As the Mortgagee is engaged in a business and the law of business states Business cannot bear losses by providing some undue advantage to the Mortgagor.
+If the mortgagor fails to repay the loan within the pre-decided time frame, the mortgagee can charge a penalty or bid his assets for sale to recover the due amount.
+Now the question may arise whether it is justified to bid on the assets?
+One school of thought believes that as the mortgagee lends the entire amount in advance and takes the risk of the mortgagor, recovering the due amount in case of defaults makes sense.
+As the mortgagee is engaged in a business and the law of business states, a company cannot bear losses by providing some undue advantage to the mortgagor.

-This has a been a guide to the top differences between Mortgagee vs Mortgagor.
-Here we also discuss the Mortgagee and Mortgagor differences with examples, infographics, and comparison table.
-You may also have a look at the following articles for gaining further knowledge –
+This article is a guide to Mortgagee vs Mortgagor.
+We discuss the mortgagee and mortgagor differences, examples, infographics, and a comparison table.
+You may also have a look at the following articles for gaining further knowledge: –